 A handmade touch can work beautifully, such as one made using my owl lovey crochet pattern or my brown bear lovey pattern.

-I’ve learned that a single textured piece can shift how the whole space feels.
+A single textured piece can shift how the whole space feels.
 A woven element or fabric detail often changes more than adding another themed object.

 One wall detail, one texture element, and one practical item that fits the theme is usually enough to make the room feel complete.